Bryce-W-Frazier/automatic_plant_watering_system/README.md

 By Bryce W. Frazier and Joey Kirnan

-Rust project for the _Arduino Uno_, CS 241 2025 Spring at UAF.
+Rust project for the _Arduino Uno_, _CS241_ 2025 Spring at UAF.
 Full documentation can be aquired by running `cargo doc --open` in a dir.

 ## Build Instructions